Breadcrumb

 - Use ice chips and sugar-free items.

-Items such as gum, hard candy and lollipops, frozen fruit juices, and soft drinks will help keep your mouth moist without promoting tooth decay.
+Items such as sugar-free gum or candy will help keep your mouth moist without promoting tooth decay.

 - Eat and drink tart foods and liquids.

-Tart food and liquids such as lemonade, sugar-free sour candies, and dill pickles can help stimulate the flow of saliva.
+Tart food and liquids such as sugar-free lemonade, sugar-free sour candies, or dill pickles can help stimulate the flow of saliva.

 - Add extra liquid to foods to make them easier to chew and swallow.